dvij542/SafeEndToEnd/RC-car/README.md

 This folder contains code for RC car.
 Important notes :-
 1. We used simple bicycle model for RC car due to lower speed range and limited computation
 2. For higher speeds, running MPC may be heavy for running it high frequency on NVIDIA jetson NX, so pur pursuit can be used instead as an expert controller
-3. Set the parameters inside run_iter.py, get_dataset.py accordingly
+3. Set the parameters inside run_iter.py, get_dataset.py header accordingly

 # Table of Contents
    * [ROS installations](#ros-installations)